TheSabari07/Bug-Bounty-A-Z/Day 3.md

 ---

+### Stored XSS

+Stored XSS (Persistent XSS) occurs when malicious scripts are permanently stored on a target server and served to users who access the affected page.

+---
+**Entry Points** (Where malicious input is injected):
+- Comment sections
+- User profile fields
+- Forum posts
+- Blog entries
+- Message boards

+**Exit Points** (Where the malicious script executes):
+- A web page displaying stored content
+- A profile page showing user details
+- A forum post or blog entry with injected scripts
+- Any place where stored input is dynamically rendered in the browser
+---

 ## Conclusion
 Reflected XSS is a serious vulnerability that can lead to session hijacking, data theft, and other attacks.
 Proper input validation, escaping output, and implementing Content Security Policy (CSP) are necessary to prevent XSS vulnerabilities.